 The best thing about the plugin is the quality of reviews that it has received from its users.
 The plugin also has more than 100 five star reviews.

-Taking all this goodwill of the plugin in consideration, I decided to give Antispam Bee a try.
+Taking all this goodwill of the plugin into consideration, I decided to give Antispam Bee a try.

 And the results were phenomenal!

 I was utterly surprised by the configuration efforts it takes to get Antispam Bee working for the blog.
 Just activate it and you are done.